 As a rare combination of solid north and south swell lit up the Lane on Thursday afternoon, a who’s who of Santa Cruz surfing legends — including Young, fresh off a plane and a fifth-place finish at Margaret River in Western Australia — lined the cliff surrounding the venue.

 One young surfer, Westsider Adam Bartlett, properly captured the aura of the event’s namesake, donning pink flamingo ears and matching surf trunks over his wetsuit.
 “Barney used to love to scream when he did big airs so make sure you do that,” Virostko told the young charges before they took the lineup.

 Now that Virostko is the dad of two young daughters growing up in Santa Cruz, it has only helped solidify the different lens he trains on the world around him.

 “You come driving by the Lane at 3 o’clock in the afternoon and you see the fence with all these bikes locked up — that’s such a good feeling,” he said.
 “To know that these kids are utilizing nature as an outlet to get that energy out, doing something positive in the afternoon.
 It’s very cool.”

 Mental health resources

-- If you or a loved one are experiencing a mental health crisis, call 877-663-5433 (ONE LIFE) to get in touch with a trained volunteer from the Suicide Prevention Service of the Central Coast.
+- If you or a loved one are experiencing a mental health crisis, 24-hour, multilingual trained help is available by calling the 988 hotline.
+Find more information from the Family Service Agency of the Central Coast.